halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

 # Improvements
-- Use appropriate file format on the basis of data like ORCFILE File Formate.
+- Use appropriate file format on the basis of data like ORCFILE File Format.
 It will drastically increase our query performance.
 - Use Bucketing in Hive, which allows the user to divide table data sets into more manageable parts.
 - Use Hive Index to increase the query performance.
 Basically, for the original table, use of indexing will create a separate called index table which acts as a reference.